 Includes expenses that vary based on how many and what kind of shoots you do.

 For example, if you are a wedding photographer, some bookings may have you spending money on travel, hotel, consultation, rental gear, and/or an assistant.
-Alternatively, if you are a fashion photographer, you may have to account for the expenses of location shooting fees or studio space, lighting, make-up, styling, casting, assistant fees and retouching.
+Alternatively, suppose you are a fashion photographer.
+In that case, you may have to account for the expenses of location shooting fees or studio space, lighting, make-up, styling, casting, assistant fees, and retouching.

-Photography pricing is easier when you understand what it actually costs to run your business.
-This will get you to how much you’ll need to charge in order to earn a profit.
+Photography pricing is more straightforward when you understand what it actually costs to run your business.
+This will get you to how much you’ll need to charge to earn a profit.
 If the pricing for your product or service doesn’t cover costs, consider yourself at a loss.

-Now that you have your material costs, overhead costs and labour costs all figured out, you should know the total cost for your next photoshoot.
-Add your desired profit and this cost-plus pricing equation will result in your suggested retail price.
+Now that you have your material costs, overhead costs, and labor costs all figured out, you should know how to price your photography for your next gig.
+Add your desired profit, and this cost-plus pricing equation will result in your suggested retail price.

-By following this guide, your final photography pricing should:
+By following this photography pricing guide, your final pricing model should:

 - Cover the hard costs

 - Pay for your time creating the final product